factom-protocol/FIS/FIS/DID.md

 ### DID Method Name
 The namestring that shall identify this DID method is: factom

-A DID that uses this method MUST begin with the following prefix: did:factom.
+A DID that uses this method MUST begin with the following prefix: *did:factom*.
 Per the DID specification, this string MUST be in lowercase.
 The remainder of the DID, after the prefix is specified below.